actions-marketplace-validations/RAprogramm_rust-prod-diff-checker/README.md

 rust-diff-analyzer --diff-file changes.diff --format github    # GitHub Actions outputs (default)
 ```

 The tool will exit with code 1 if limits are exceeded (useful for CI).
+Use `--no-fail` to always exit with code 0.

 <div align="right"><a href="#table-of-contents">↑ Back to top</a></div>